 - To display the current list of titles, connect to the Library Catalog.
 Select the Call Number in the drop down menu and enter ” New & Noteworthy” in the text box.

 - You may also use this automatic search: New & Noteworthy books

 Of the more than 50,000 physical volumes added to Olin Library each year, most are scholarly books supporting Cornell’s research and teaching interests in disciplines that span the social sciences and humanities.
-Located on the first floor of Olin outside of the Amit Bhatia Café along the east wall shelving, the New Books shelves showcase the 200 to 400 titles received each week.
+Located on the first floor of Olin alongside the New & Noteworthy collection, the New Books shelves showcase the 200 to 400 titles received each week.
 Selected by nearly 25 subject librarians, these volumes are written in a wide variety of languages and, like the New & Noteworthy books, include both fiction and non-fiction.
 They are arranged by Library of Congress classification in call number order and may be checked out for regular-term loan periods.
 The New Books section is refreshed each week.